emilwalseth/GIFCapture/README.md

 # GIFCapture
-A tool to capture GIFs quickly and easily directly from your screen!
+A lightweight tool to capture GIFs quickly and easily directly from your screen!